DavidBSauer/OGT_prediction/README.md

 ## Usage
 ### Feature Calculation
 Calculate features for each genome
-1. Download genomes for the species of interest.
+1. Download genomes for species IN a provided list.
 ```
-python3 genome_retriever.py list_of_species_file
+python3 genome_retriever.py list_of_species_file IN
 ```
 Species file needs to have one per line, with the species name the first thing on the line, where the species name has the form "genus_species" (all lower case, separated by an underscore).